 The Young Biometrician Award of the British and Irish Region of the International Biometric Society and the Fisher Memorial Trust

 The British and Irish Region of the International Biometric Society, jointly with the Fisher Memorial Trust, award a prize every two years for young biometricians (no more than 5 years since completing full-time education), who are members of the British and Irish Region of the International Biometric Society.
 The award will recognise the research of one paper published, or accepted for publication, in a refereed journal.
 This award comprises a diploma and a prize of £1000.
 The rules are listed below and a call for nominations for the 2017 award is now open.
 Please send nominations to the BIR Secretary (Sue Welham, email@example.com) by 31st May 2017, nominations should include a copy of the paper with full details of the nominee's contribution to co-authored papers.

-We are delighted to announce that the 2015 Young Biometrician Award has been won by David Robertson of the MRC Biostatistics Unit in Cambridge, for his paper “Correcting for bias in the selection and validation of informative diagnostic tests” published in Statistics in Medicine (2015, Vol 34, pages 1417-1437).
+The 2015 Young Biometrician Award was won by David Robertson of the MRC Biostatistics Unit in Cambridge, for his paper “Correcting for bias in the selection and validation of informative diagnostic tests” published in Statistics in Medicine (2015, Vol 34, pages 1417-1437).
 The judges commented that “The paper provides an accessible and valuable approach to an important biostatistical problem.
 The development shows an impressive grasp of the practicalities of the issues involved, as well as a mastery of highly appropriate methodological techniques which, although well-established, are seldom seen nowadays.”
-The award includes a diploma and a prize of £1000 and will be presented at the BIR AGM on 8 October at Rothamsted Research.
+The award was presented at the BIR AGM on 8 October at Rothamsted Research.

 The 2013 Award was made to Doug Speed (University College London) for the paper: "Improved heritability estimation from genome-wide SNPs" in Am J Hum Genet (2012).